RENOYEGON/MassachusettsGeneralHospital-MGH--/README.md

 1. Timeframe: The analysis covers 2011-2022, and trends may not be applicable to future years.
 2. External Factors: External influences like policy changes or the COVID-19 pandemic may impact the data.
 3. Insurance Coverage: Coverage rates are based on procedure costs and may not reflect overall encounter costs.
+4. The readmission rates are based on a 30-day interval for returning patients.
+5. Drop in readmission rate on 2020 onwards was assumed to be caused by the pandemic.